IEnSF: Iterative Ensemble Score Filter for Reducing Error in Posterior Score Estimation in Nonlinear Data Assimilation: Numerical Examples

 \paragraph{$\arctan(\cdot)$ observation model} Next, we consider the nonlinear observation function $m(x) = \arctan(x)$ with $\sigma_{\mathrm{obs}} = 0.05$.
-As shown in Figure~\ref{fig.l96.atan.rmse.obs}, this nonlinear observation model poses a much greater challenge for data assimilation, leading to higher RMSE compared to the direct observation case.
-The increased error arises because the $\arctan$ function compresses large-magnitude values, effectively reducing the sensitivity of observations to state variations in those regions.
-As a result, even with smaller observation noise, LETKF suffers from degraded accuracy.
-In contrast, IEnSF achieves lower overall error, demonstrating better robustness to the nonlinear observation operators.
+This nonlinear observation model poses a much greater challenge for data assimilation than the direct observation case: the $\arctan$ function compresses large-magnitude values, effectively reducing the sensitivity of observations to state variations in those regions.

+{As in the direct observation case, we start from the poor, attractor-drawn ensemble, and in addition to LETKF and IEnSF we include the original EnSF as a baseline and the ``IEnSF, no iteration'' ablation.
+Both LETKF and IEnSF are re-tuned for this nonlinear setting; with this re-tuning, both methods remain stable over the full duration of the run.
+As shown in Figure~\ref{fig.l96.atan.rmse.obs}, IEnSF, with or without the iterative refinement, achieves substantially lower RMSE than both LETKF and EnSF on both the observed and unobserved dimensions, confirming the robustness to nonlinear observation operators already suggested in the direct observation case.
+As in that case, most of this improvement is already present without the iterative refinement, with the iteration providing a further, smaller reduction in the unobserved-dimension error.}

+{Because the Lorenz-96 system has a short spatial correlation length, it does not stress the many-correlated-variables-within-a-localization-radius regime of finely discretized PDEs such as quasi-geostrophic flows; extending the covariance-based framework to such systems requires physical-field localization and low-rank handling, which we leave to future work.}